pyOpenSci/pyopensci.github.io/_posts/2024-11-22-pyOpenSci-first-open-science-festival.md

 ### Day 4: share your Python code (with everyone!)

 On Day 4, we empowered participants to share their work more broadly.
 Many learners enjoyed this day which was cool for me because it was entirely new content I had never taught before but thought was so important to any scientist building software and writing code.
-Below we asked them what day was their favorite.
+Below, we asked them what day their favorite was.
 The theme of this response was common in the feedback:

->  Definitely day 4 -> making package installable via PyPI by using hatch (one often writes code, but never gets to this stage)
-{: .highlight-quote .magenta }
+>  [I enjoyed] making package installable via PyPI by using hatch (one often writes code, but never gets to this stage) {: .highlight-quote .magenta }

  Key share your code topics included: